LePips/InformedWeb/README.md

 # InformedWeb

-Django web server to communicate with Firebase.

-Nothing will be stored in the Django database, this is only for communication with Firebase to easily view, add, and delete data.

-Eventually this will be hosted online so that tampering is prevented.
+Backend for Informed.

+Uses Firebase to store user data.

 ### Installation

-Written for Python 3.7.1 and Django 2.1.4
+Written in Python 3.7.1 and Django 2.1.4

-You might want to create a python virtual environment before installing.

 Download repo and to install all required dependencies, execute: